Registration Now Open! 2019 CTAHE Annual Membership Meeting – Thursday, June 20

 Leveraging Inclusion, Diversity and Equity for Healthcare Leaders

--Submitted for ACHE Qualified Education Credits-
+-Approved for 1.5 hours of ACHE Qualified Education Credits-

 As a leader, do you understand the role diversity and inclusion could play in the overall success of your organization?
 Diversity encompasses more than gender and ethnicity, and every organization should be positioned to experience the profitability and value creation directly tied to fostering an environment that promotes inclusion, diversity and equity.
 Studies show that organizations with diverse teams are more profitable and creative and perform better.
 This interactive session will look at your role as a leader to champion inclusion, diversity and equity at your organization.